Make Your Next Trip Extraordinary

 Restaurants the locals love

-Pinch of Spice, just across the road from the ITC Mughal Hotel, serves local cuisine and is popular with locals and tourists alike.
+Pinch of Spice, just across the road from the ITC Mughal Hotel, offers up a diverse menu featuring North Indian, Mughlai, and Chinese cuisines.

-Dasaprakash serves only vegetarian fare (and no alcohol), specializing in South Indian cuisine.
-For those only traveling to northern India, this restaurant offers a respite from the standard curries served everywhere.
-Ask for a masala dosa or an uttapam (a sort of Indian pizza), both very traditional South India favorites.
+Dasaprakash is a cherished establishment (its parent company has been in business for over 100 years) that serves only vegetarian fare (and no alcohol).
+Specializing in South Indian cuisine, this restaurant offers a respite from the typical curries served elsewhere.
+Be sure to ask for a masala dosa or an uttapam (a sort of Indian pizza), both traditional South India favorites.

 Dishes to try

-For the more adventurous, Agra offers cheela, which is made of lentil flour cooked on a flat iron skillet like a crêpe, with tomatoes, onion, and local spices.
-Street vendors and small restaurants in Sadar Bazaar all make and serve this Indian crêpe.
-Buy one and eat it as you wander the bazaar.
+For the more adventurous, Agra offers cheela, which is made of chickpea flour cooked on a flat iron skillet like a crêpe, with tomatoes, onion, and local spices.
+Street vendors and small restaurants in Sadar Bazaar all make and serve this Indian crêpe; buy one and eat it as you wander the bazaar.

 If you have a sweet tooth, try panchhi petha, another Agra specialty.
 It’s a translucent soft candy made from ash gourd, also known as winter melon.